Eurobank accepts NBG's buyout offer to form biggest Greek bank

 Eurobank, advised by Barclays, Deutsche Bank and Goldman Sachs International, said last month that NBG's offer was fair from a financial point of view.

-In similar moves, peers Alpha and Piraeus have also taken over smaller rivals to form bigger operations in the hope of regaining access to wholesale funding markets after they are recapitalised.
+In similar moves, peers Alpha (ACBr.AT) and Piraeus (BOPr.AT) have also taken over smaller rivals to form bigger operations in the hope of regaining access to wholesale funding markets after they are recapitalized.

-Alpha Bank bought Emporiki Bank from France's Credit Agricole, with Piraeus gobbling up the healthy part of state lender ATEbank and Societe Generale's Greek subsidiary Geniki Bank.
+Alpha Bank bought Emporiki Bank from France's Credit Agricole (CAGR.PA), with Piraeus gobbling up the healthy part of state lender ATEbank and Societe Generale's (SOGN.PA) Greek subsidiary Geniki Bank.